Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Walking distance increases — the corner turns

 By the end of Week 2, most patients can walk 200–500 metres with a walker and are managing stairs with a rail.
 The swelling is still significant but the peak pain has passed.
 You will attend outpatient physiotherapy three to five times.
-Your surgeon reviews the wound and confirms the healing is on track.
-Most international patients are cleared to fly home between Day 14 and Day 21.
+Your surgeon reviews the wound and confirms healing is on track.
+Most international patients are cleared to fly home between Day 14 and Day 21, following a Doppler ultrasound confirming no DVT.

 At home